Salton Sea: Salinity

-The water of the Salton Sea has a salinity of 44 grams of salt per liter, greater than that of the Pacific Ocean (35 g/L).
+The water of the Salton Sea had a salinity of about 70 grams of salt per liter as of 2019.
+The 2025 annual report from the Salton Sea Management Program stated that salinity "ranged from 68,000 milligrams/liter (mg/L) to 86,000 mg/L" as of measurements from November 2024.
+This is double the salinity of the Pacific Ocean (35 g/L).
 The lack of an outflow means the Salton Sea does not have a natural stabilization system; it is very dynamic.
 Fluctuations in the water level caused by variations in agricultural runoff, the ancient salt deposits in the lake bed, and the relatively high salinity of the inflow feeding the sea are all causing increasing salinity.
 The concentration has been increasing at a rate of about 3% per year.
 About 3.6 million tonnes of salt are deposited in the valley each year.
-An undated report on the University of California: Imperial County website provided these specifics: "Salton Sea salinity is about 44,000 mg/L, that is about 4.4% salt.
-The amount of salts that is deposited in the Imperial Valley agricultural land with irrigation water is about 4 million tons of salts annually.
+An undated report on the University of California: Imperial County website provides these specifics: "The amount of salts that is deposited in the Imperial Valley agricultural land with irrigation water is about 4 million tons of salts annually.
 To maintain crop productivities, equal amount of salts must be leached from the root zone".

 Fertilizer runoffs have resulted in eutrophication, with large algal blooms and elevated bacterial levels.
 By the 1970s, the runoff which was full of salty chemicals led to a warning that the salinity of the lake would no longer sustain wildlife.
-By January 2020, the salinity of the Salton Sea was double that of the Atlantic Ocean.
-Both the hypersalinity and presence of contaminants in the Salton Sea triggered massive die-offs in the fish and avian populations; salt water carries less oxygen than fresh water, which was further depleted by algal blooms and by extreme temperatures during the summer period.
+Both the hypersalinity and the presence of contaminants in the Salton Sea triggered massive die-offs in the fish and avian populations; salt water carries less oxygen than fresh water, which was further depleted by algal blooms and by extreme temperatures during the summer.